global-asp/asp-source/en/0315_sakimas-song.md

 She would sway to the soothing tune.

 ##
-“Can you sing it again and again, Sakima,” his sister would beg him.
+"Can you sing it again and again, Sakima," his sister would beg him.

 Sakima would accept and sing it over and over again.